muratk3n/thirdwave/en/README.md

 ---

-My GSI Outdoors boiling [pot](https://pbs.twimg.com/media/E2xhG5YXoAM-M4V?format=jpg&name=small) has a snug-fit cover, never gets too hot, cooks perfectly, is light.
+My GSI Outdoors boiling [pot](https://pbs.twimg.com/media/E2xhG5YXoAM-M4V?format=jpg&name=small) has a snug-fit cover, lid never gets too hot, cooks perfectly, is light.
 There is some freak science going on in there..

 ---